-Danville's Utilities Department (172 employees) is responsible for providing water, wastewater, gas and electric to the Danville area.
+Danville's Utilities Department (172 employees) is responsible for five Divisions.
+These include providing Water Production and Distribution, Wastewater Collection and Treatment, Natural Gas Distribution, a Telecommunications Division, and The Electric services to the greater Danville area.
 The largest single division within Utilities is the Power and Light Division which has 74 employees.

 The Power and Light Division is the largest of Virginia's municipal electric utilities.
-Its service area covers 500 square miles, approximately half of Pittsylvania County' 978 square miles.
-All together it has 40,520 customers.
-The Utility also provides electricity to a small number (1,234) of customers in neighboring Henry and Halifax Counties.
-The Division's average monthly revenue is \$7.6 million and Henry and Halifax County account for about 2.4% of the total.
-32% of the division's overall sales are to residential customers, 52% to commercial customers and 16% to industrial customers.
+Its service area covers five hundred square miles, approximately half of Pittsylvania County's almost one thousand square miles.
+All together the Utility Department has over 40,000 customers, the Electric Division servicing all of them.
+The Electric Division also provides electricity to a small number (1,234) of customers in neighboring Henry and Halifax Counties.
+The Department's average monthly revenue is \$13.4 million dollars and Henry and Halifax County account for about 3.2 % of the total.
+50.47% of the Department's overall sales are to residential customers, 27.84% to commercial customers, 18.46% to industrial customers, and 3.23% to municipal customers.
+The Electric Division's top 10 customers are provided in Table IV.